fidanmova/Backend/bookstore/controllers/README.md

  ### addBookGetHandler
  * Type: Void.
  * This procedure will handle the `GET` request (books/add).
+ * This procedure will use [authors Model](../models/authors.js) to load the function [getAllAuthors](../models/authors.js) to send authors array with the response, to let the user select author when creating a new book.
  * This procedure will load the view [mainTemplate](../views/mainTemplate.ejs) with content [addBook](../views/content/addBook.ejs) to render the response, and send it back to the client.

  ### saveBook